libxsmm/libxsmm/documentation/libxsmm_mm.md

    NULL/*beta*/, c/*required*/, NULL/*ldc*/);
 ```

-For the C interface (with type prefix 's' or 'd'), all arguments including m, n, and k are passed by pointer.
+For the C interface (with type prefix `s` or `d`), all arguments including m, n, and k are passed by pointer.
 This is needed for binary compatibility with the original GEMM/BLAS interface.

 ```C
 libxsmm_gemm(NULL/*transa*/, NULL/*transb*/,